 There are lots of steps and it takes a bit of time to roll out the dough and shape the pies.
 However, they are worth every single minute and every single calorie!

-More Apple Desserts to Try:
+More Apple Desserts to Try

 Fried pies always make me think of my grandma.
-I remember her making them when I was growing up and they were always so dang good.
-She often made them with dried apricots and I've got to try that soon.
-Add these Fried Apple Hand Pies to your list to try immediately.
-I promise you will be glad you did!
+I remember her making them when I was growing up and they were always so amazing.
+She often made them with dried apricots and I’ve got to try that soon.

-Fried Apple Hand Pies
+Fried Apple Pies

 Ingredients